inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-2-making-decision-with-ai.en.md

 ---
-title: 4.1.2 Decision Making with AI
+title: "4.1.2 Decision Making with AI"
 description: Understand how decision-making tools change practices, can improve them but have to be questioned
 ---